top of page

 Gongali House

-In 2002, when we aquired this land atop a small escarpment in Gongali, near Karatu, it had been under cultivation for many years and at that time there was only a stand of tall Eucalyptus trees near a dirt track with no name.
-We planted indigenous trees and brought water up by oxcart when the rains failed.
-Slowly the seedlings we planted held and among them thorn trees broke through the red soil.
-Today we enjoy a home in a small island of bush, looking out toward the forests of Ngorongoro, the Crater Rim and Mount Loolmalasin.
-Birds and various small wild mammals such as African Hare, Dik Dik and mongooses love it.
+In 2002, when we aquired this land at the top of a small escarpment in Gongali, near Karatu, it had been under cultivation for many years.
+The three acre property was paritally bordered by munyaa and boasted stand of Eucalyptus trees near the eroded dirt track with no name that lead to the place.
+We planted indigenous trees and had water brought up by oxcart in the dry season.
+Slowly the seedlings we planted held and among them self-seeded thorn trees broke through the red soil.
+Today we enjoy a home in a small island of bush.
+It looks out toward the forests of Ngorongoro, the Crater Rim and Mount Loolmalasin.
+Birds and various small mammals such as African Hare, Dik Dik and mongooses share it with us.

 bottom of page